A ghost slug (Selenochlamys ysbryda) is a predatory air-breathing land slug.

 Responses from more than 300 people across the UK (and a few from overseas) have been received and responded to since 2008.

-The Ghost Slug (Selenochlamys ysbryda) can be found in two sites in Bristol and in south-east Wales in all the main valleys and in the cities of Newport and Cardiff.
+The Ghost Slug (Selenochlamys ysbryda) can be found in two sites in Bristol and south-east Wales in all the main valleys and the cities of Newport and Cardiff.

 However, it remains rare or absent in some nearby areas (such as Swansea) and does not occur in any way throughout the region.
 Virtually all records come from gardens, settlements, or nearby roads and riversides in populated areas.

 This is also true of the unexpected outlier reported in May 2013 from Wallingford, Oxfordshire, which may indicate an eastward spread.
-The species is evidently well established in Britain and has survived the unusually cold, dry, or wet winters of the last five years.
+The species is well-established in Britain and has survived the last five years’ unusually cold, dry, or wet winters.

-Which can be expected – Crimea has a number of endemic molluscs, and several alien species in Britain were originally described in the region.
-The United Kingdom also has a history of conflict and trade with Crimea (there is even Sebastopol near the slug population in Cwmbran!), making a direct, accidental introduction plausible.
+Which can be expected – Crimea has several endemic molluscs, and several alien species in Britain were originally described in the region.
+The United Kingdom also has a history of conflict and trade with Crimea (even Sebastopol near the slug population in Cwmbran!), making a direct, accidental introduction plausible.

-The mantle looks like a layer of skin through which the breathing hole is often evident.
+The mantle resembles a layer of skin through which the breathing hole is often evident.
 This Ghost Slug (Selenochlamys ysbryda) has a tiny, disk-shaped mantle on the back of his body.

 There are no eyespots on its tentacles.
 Other white or pale slug species have a huge, cloak-like mantle over their shoulders near the front of their bodies.
 They have black eyespots on the tips of two of their tentacles.